Free Technical White Paper

 ContentOpportunity

 Unified scoring engine.
-Combines search potential (35%), competitive gap (25%), trend momentum (20%), and engagement (20%) into a single opportunity score with per-format fit.
+Combines search potential, competitive gap, trend momentum, and engagement into a single opportunity score with per-format fit.

 Strategist